 the belt and the front edge of the swing arm.
 This involves a bit of welding

 (to extend the frame pivot point), so it's probably not for most people.
 Note you

 don't have to do this on models without rear suspension (like the Shark or Shrike.)

 Enlarged driven torque converter hole on the engine plate for a Scarab.
-A comet 6"
+The Comet 6"

 series 20 driven is fitted here with a 203578 belt.